mokytis/descent/README.md

 descent is a research project into decentralised, anonymous, and private messaging systems. it isn't intended for widespread use, but is designed as an experimentation platform for the designers.

+## specification

+descent isn't just a messagin platform, it is a protocol. it is designed so that developers can create clients for descent with whatever toolset they like.

+the speficiation can be found in the `SPECIFICATION.md` file.